rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 are guaranteed to be valid, but we can’t make that assumption about any raw pointer.

-Listing 19-2 shows how to create a raw pointer to an arbitrary location in memory.
+[Listing 19-2][Listing-19-2] shows how to create a raw pointer to an arbitrary location in memory.
 Trying to use arbitrary memory is undefined: there may be data at that address, there may not be any data at that address, the compiler might optimize the code so that there is no memory access, or your program might segfault.